prusrafal/Advanced-Cognitive-Neuroscience-MEG-fMRI-Analysis/README.md

 # Advanced Cognitive Neuroscience MEG & fMRI Analysis

 ## Overview
-This repository contains analytical work for the Advanced Cognitive Neuroscience course at Aarhus University.
-It focuses on analyzing MEG and fMRI brain scans from thought-reading experiments conducted at Aarhus Skejby Hospital, Denmark.
-The workshop emphasizes the practical application of cognitive neuroscience techniques to understand brain function during specific cognitive tasks.
+This repository is part of the coursework for the Advanced Cognitive Neuroscience course at Aarhus University.
+It centers around a sophisticated analysis of MEG and fMRI brain scans, applying thought-reading experiments data obtained in collaboration with Aarhus Skejby Hospital, Denmark.
+The analysis employs cutting-edge techniques to decipher brain activity patterns related to cognitive tasks.

 ## Data
-The dataset comprises anonymized MEG and fMRI brain scans.
-Please note that while the data is anonymized to protect participant privacy, it is not available publicly due to ethical and privacy considerations.
+The analysis is based on anonymized MEG and fMRI brain scans.
+Due to ethical and privacy concerns, the dataset is anonymized and not publicly available.

-## Project Structure
+## Analysis Notebook
-- `MEG_Analysis.ipynb`: Jupyter Notebook detailing the analysis of MEG data.
-- `fMRI_Analysis.ipynb`: Jupyter Notebook focusing on fMRI data analysis.
-- `Data_Annotation.ipynb`: Notebook describing the process of data anonymization and preparation.
+- `rafs_17_Nilearn_faceWord_classification_searchlight_group.ipynb`: This Jupyter Notebook delves into the classification of face vs. word recognition tasks using Nilearn, focusing on a group-level searchlight analysis.
+The notebook illustrates the methodological steps and insights drawn from the brain scans.

 ## Getting Started
-To explore this project:
+To explore the analysis:
-1. Clone this repository to your local machine.
+1. Clone this repository.
-2. Ensure you have appropriate scientific computing packages installed (`numpy`, `scipy`, `matplotlib`, `pandas`, `nilearn`, etc.).
+2. Ensure your environment has the necessary Python packages installed (`nilearn`, `numpy`, `scipy`, `matplotlib`).
-3. Open the `.ipynb` files in JupyterLab or Jupyter Notebook to view the analyses.
+3. Open `rafs_17_Nilearn_faceWord_classification_searchlight_group.ipynb` in JupyterLab or Jupyter Notebook to view and run the analysis.

 ## Contributing
-This project is part of an academic course assignment, and contributions are limited to course participants and collaborators.
+This project is a part of a university course assignment.
+Contributions are welcome from course participants and collaborating researchers.

 ## License
-This project is shared for educational purposes.
+The content is provided for educational and research purposes.
+Ethical and privacy considerations must be respected, especially regarding data access and use.

 ## Acknowledgements
-Special thanks to Aarhus Skejby Hospital for providing the data and to the course instructors and participants at Aarhus University's Advanced Cognitive Neuroscience course for their guidance and support.
+I thank Aarhus Skejby Hospital for the data and acknowledge the support from instructors and peers in the Advanced Cognitive Neuroscience course at Aarhus University.